Should We Wait and See How Far the U.S. Dollar—Now the World’s Strongest Currency—Will Rise?

 - European Manufacturing/Services PMI

-European currencies rose against the yen as the preliminary October consumer confidence index for the eurozone, released yesterday, showed a slight improvement to -12.5 from -12.9 the previous month.The euro/yen pair rose by approximately 2.2 yen, from 162.730 to 165.020.
-A band walk along the +2σ line of the hourly Bollinger Bands was observed.
-Similar price action was seen on the 4-hour chart, and on the daily chart, the 200-day EMA served as a strong support level.
+European currencies rose, with the euro gaining against the yen after the preliminary October consumer confidence index for the eurozone, released yesterday, showed a slight improvement to -12.5 from -12.9 the previous month.The euro/yen pair rose by approximately 2.2 yen, from 162.730 to 165.020.
+A “band walk” along the +2σ line of the hourly Bollinger Bands was observed.
+Similar price action was seen on the 4-hour chart, and on the daily chart, the 200-period EMA served as strong support at the lower end.